Understanding Capitalization: Importance, Benefits, and Application in Fluid

 Capitalization in Fluid

-To effectively manage capitalization, organizations need a structured approach to identifying which costs qualify as capital expenditure and ensuring accurate financial reporting.
+To effectively manage capitalisation, organisations need a structured approach to identifying which costs qualify as capital expenditure and ensuring accurate financial reporting.
+Fluid provides a comprehensive framework for capitalisation by distinguishing between resource costs (related to personnel effort) and non-resource costs (external expenses such as equipment or consulting fees).

 Comprehensive Capitalization Model